MonashBioinformaticsPlatform/VEPvcf_parser/README.md

 ### Limitations:
 This is only tested on one-alt-allele-per-line vcfs, not comma-separated alt alleles.
-Also it expects some format fields that might not be present in some vcfs ('DP', 'GQ', 'GT' and 'AD'), if these are absent then you will need to specify `formFields` argument with vaules that can be accepted by vcfR::extract.gt().
+Also it expects some format fields that might not be present in some vcfs ('DP', 'GQ', 'GT' and 'AD'), if these are absent then you will need to specify `formFields` argument with vaules that can be accepted by `vcfR::extract.gt()`.

 ### Do lots of files at once:

-If vcf files are from non-overlapping genomic regions, with the same set of samples (e.g. results from chunking a file over genomic regions), can use `readMultiVcfs`
+If vcf files are from non-overlapping genomic regions, with the same set of samples (e.g. results from chunking a file over genomic regions), can use `readMultiVcfs`.

 See the below helper function for useage.